Biodiversity Net Gain FAQs - Frequently Asked Questions

 The 2023 BNG consultation response confirms that net gains delivered on site will not be required to be recorded on the national biodiversity gain sites register.
 Any off-site land used for the purposes of achieving BNG will need to be registered.
 Further guidance on how information on on-site gains in biodiversity gain plans can be recorded is expected to be published in Government guidance.
 The long-term ambition is to include on-site as well as off-site BNG delivery on the national biodiversity gain sites register, but there is no mandate for this under the Environment Act.

-There will be no need to register off-site gains that have been sold prior to commencement of mandatory BNG in January.
+There is no need to register off-site gains that were sold prior to commencement of mandatory BNG on 12 Febuary 2024.

 When will the BNG register be ready?
 In the consultation response it says NE 'aim to open the register for new biodiversity gain sites by November 2023'.